Article Overview: Hiking the Precipice Trail in Acadia

 What Makes the Precipice Trail So Special

-Overall, the beauty of Precipice Trail in Acadia National Park gets heightened by its ephemeral nature.
+Overall, the beauty of Precipice Trail in Acadia National Park is heightened by its ephemeral nature.
 Trying to find the sweet spot when the trail is open but the weather is willing to let you climb the mountain majesty makes it a hike for the ages.
-If you can handle the heights, I can’t say enough about how amazing this trail is.
+If you can handle the heights, you’ll get the thrill of rock climbing without the gear.

 Finally, whether you love the adrenaline rush of heights or want to take in Maine from a vantage point usually reserved for falcons, this trail will satisfy your thirst for adventure.